hubleto/help/book/content/pages/en/apps/contacts/delete-contact.md

 {% include 'components/step-by-step.twig' with {'steps': {
   '1': {
     'title': 'Find the Contact',
-    'description': 'Locate the contact in the list.', 'example': markdown('![Delete-contact](' ~ bookRootUrl ~ '/book/content/assets/images/contacts/contacts-click-on-record.png)'),
+    'description': 'Locate the contact you wish to delete from the contact list.', 'example': markdown('![Delete-contact](' ~ bookRootUrl ~ '/book/content/assets/images/contacts/contacts-click-on-record.png)'), },
-  },

   '2': {
     'title': 'Open the Contact Record',
-    'description': 'Click on the contact to open its details.', 'example': markdown('![Delete-contact](' ~ bookRootUrl ~ '/book/content/assets/images/contacts/edit/contacts-edit-form.png)'), },
+    'description': 'Click on the contact to open its full details page, where you can edit and manage its information.', 'example': markdown('![Delete-contact](' ~ bookRootUrl ~ '/book/content/assets/images/contacts/edit/contacts-edit-form.png)'), },

   '3': {
     'title': 'Click Edit',
-    'description': 'Click `Edit` in the top left corner.', 'example': markdown('![Delete-contact](' ~ bookRootUrl ~ '/book/content/assets/images/buttons/edit-button.png)'), },
+    'description': 'In the top left corner of the contact record page, click on the `Edit` button to enter the contact’s edit mode.
+This will allow you to make changes or delete the contact.', 'example': markdown('![Delete-contact](' ~ bookRootUrl ~ '/book/content/assets/images/buttons/edit-button.png)'), },

   '4': {
     'title': 'Click Delete',
-    'description': 'Click the `Delete` button in the top right corner.', 'example': markdown('![Delete-contact](' ~ bookRootUrl ~ '/book/content/assets/images/buttons/delete-button.png)'), },
+    'description': 'In the top right corner of the edit form, click the `Delete` button to initiate the deletion process.', 'example': markdown('![Delete-contact](' ~ bookRootUrl ~ '/book/content/assets/images/buttons/delete-button.png)'), },

   '5': {
     'title': 'Confirm Deletion',
-    'description': 'Click `Confirm` to remove the contact.', 'example': markdown('![Delete-contact](' ~ bookRootUrl ~ '/book/content/assets/images/buttons/confirm-delete-button.png)'),
+    'description': 'A confirmation dialog will appear.
+Click `Confirm` to proceed with deleting the contact from the system.', 'example': markdown('![Delete-contact](' ~ bookRootUrl ~ '/book/content/assets/images/buttons/confirm-delete-button.png)'), },
-  },

   '6': {
     'title': 'Final Confirmation',
-    'description': 'Confirm the deletion to remove the contact permanently.', 'example': markdown('![Delete-contact](' ~ bookRootUrl ~ '/book/content/assets/images/popup/confirm-delete.png)'), }
+    'description': 'Finally, you will need to confirm the deletion.
+After confirmation, the contact will be permanently removed from the system.', 'example': markdown('![Delete-contact](' ~ bookRootUrl ~ '/book/content/assets/images/popup/confirm-delete.png)'), }
 }} %}